martinadh/ExpliCa/code/readme.md

 The answer analysis consists of two steps:
 * Answer cleaning: must be applied to answers returned by the models in the greedy search setup
 * outline_accuracy and greedy_accuracy, allow for computing accuracy in these two setups along with perplexity.

-The code for the analysis is provided in Jupyter Notebooks.
+The code for the analyses is provided in Jupyter Notebooks.
 In each notebook, paths to files are defined in a Python dictionary.

+## Other

+This folder contains the notebooks for other analyses and plots: distribution & correlation, incremental model size, and error analysis.